keidrun/boilerplate-serverless-api/README.md

 * DELETE - `https://YOUR_AWS_URL/dev/todos/{id}`
 * PATCH - `https://YOUR_AWS_URL/dev/todos/{id}`

-If you wanna work locally, do `yarn db:init` for dynamodb-local then do `yarn start`.
+If you wanna work locally, do `yarn db:init` for dynamodb-local, then do `yarn start`.
 Local endpoins are below.
 Http header `x-api-key` is requred to request also.